sonegillis/smashmagazine/README.md

-# smashmagazine-clone
+# smashmagazine
-A webpage that clones the that of the [smashmagazine](https://www.smashingmagazine.com/) homepage.
-You can find the live version of the page [here](https://github.com/sonegillis.github.io/smashmagazine-clone/).
+A webpage that demonstrates the visual hierachy of the [smashmagazine](https://www.smashingmagazine.com/) homepage.
+You can find the live version of the page [here](https://github.com/sonegillis.github.io/smashmagazine/).

 ## Preliquisites